 A gift is the simplest way of obtaining business capital.
 You have no ongoing obligation to the giver (although you should thank the person and make an effort to maintain good relations).
 A friend or family member might offer a gift of money to help you get started, or you might jumpstart the process by asking.
 Though it might seem impolite to ask someone for a gift of money, when you're starting a business, it can make sense.

 To document a gift, all that's necessary is a letter explaining that the money is a gift.
 The giver should keep a copy for tax purposes, to assure the IRS that the transfer wasn't an interest-free loan.
 You should keep a copy as well.
-You may receive up to $12,000 each year from any one person as a tax-free gift.
-If you receive more than $12,000, the giver must file a gift tax return (IRS Form 709, U.S. Gift Tax Return) for the amount given over $14,000.
+You may receive up to $14,000 each year (2014 rate) from any one person as a tax-free gift.
+If you receive more than $14,000, the giver must file a gift tax return (IRS Form 709, U.S. Gift Tax Return) for the amount given over $14,000.
 The IRS gift tax exclusion amount changes annually; check the IRS website for current rates.
-To learn more about taxes on gifts, see Nolo's article Reduce Estate Tax by Making Gifts.)
+To learn more about taxes on gifts, see Nolo's article Reduce Estate Tax by Making Gifts.

 Business Loans From Family and Friends